ngivanyh/RustProj/README.md

 todo: a fully fledged todo list manager that you can use to make todos (in progress)

-rust-shortcuts: a cargo crate thst can tidy up your code!
+rust-shortcuts: a cargo crate thst can tidy up your code! (also in progress)